 - Finding a mediator

-- A volunteer legal professional can visit your class to lead the workshop Notre conflit, notre solution (French only).
+- A volunteer legal professional can visit your class to lead the workshop Our conflict, our solution.
 In this activity, students work together to find a win-win solution to a dispute.

 External pedagogical tools